thesquelched/suggestive/README.md

 ============

 `suggestive` is still very early in development, although it is quite functional already.
-However, there are some outstanding issues.
-If you any any issues not listed here, please open up an issue.
+However, there are some outstanding issues:

 - Non-fatal exceptions may temporarily show up in the terminal
 - Opening/closing new buffers doesn't work well for vertical orientation

+Sometimes, you can resolve an issue by deleting/renaming the `suggestive` database file (`$HOME/.suggestive/music.db` by default), and then re-running suggestive, which will rebuild the database.
+If this does not resolve the problem, please open up a GitHub issue.

 Bindings